 Estimated Number and Frequency of Meetings

 The Board will meet approximately three times within a fiscal year.
-Meetings will be open to the public except as determined by the Secretary of Health and Human Services (Secretary) at the request of the DFO in accordance with 5 U.S.C.
+Meetings will be open to the public except as determined by the Secretary of Health and Human Services (Secretary) at the request of the Designated Federal Officer (DFO) in accordance with 5 U.S.C.
 552b(c) and 41 C.F.R.
 102-3.155 including specifying the specific exception(s) that justifies closure.
 Notice of all meetings will be given to the public.
 In the event a portion of a meeting is closed to the public, as determined by the Secretary in accordance with the Government in the Sunshine Act (5 U.S.C.
-552b(c)) and the Federal Advisory Committee Act, an annual report of closed or partially-closed meetings will be prepared which will contain, at a minimum, a list of members and their business addresses, the Committee’s functions, dates and places of meetings, and a summary of the Committee’s activities and recommendations made during the fiscal year.
+552b(c)) and FACA, an annual report of closed or partially-closed meetings will be prepared which will contain, at a minimum, a list of members and their business addresses, the committee’s functions, dates and places of meetings, and a summary of the committee’s activities and recommendations made during the fiscal year.

 Duration